nyorain/vil/docs/own/workstack.md

+- [ ] commandHook support for khr_dynamic_rendering.
+      find a sample to test it with. basically need some renderpass-splitting-light.
+	  Can't use suspend/resume
+- [ ] improve design for buffer viewer.
+Way too much space atm, make more compact
+- [ ] expose missing vulkan 1.3 core functions in layer.cpp
+	- [ ] update dispatch table header and source when they contain them.
+	      Don't forget to add the 'aliasCmd' entries in device.cpp. maybe move to extra file/inifunction since it's many by now.
 - [ ] update enumString.hpp for vulkan 1.3
+	- [ ] update the generator
+- [ ] Add "Jump to End/Begin" buttons in begin/end commands.
+      only show them in brokenLabel display mode?
+- [ ] don't give each DrawCmdBase/DispatchCmdBase/RTCmdBase their
+      own state copy.
+Instead just use a pointer and re-allocate on change (in the record memory).
+Should make records a lot smaller when there are many draw/dispatch calls.
+And draw/dispatch recording faster since we copy less data.
 - [x] integration test: depend on meson subproject for mock driver And don't hardcode my own env path
 	- [x] also make sure we don't need the layer to be installed